 This traditional steam sauna is just like what you picture at the spa: sleek glass doors, minimalist design, gentle backlighting, and steam.
 It comes with two benches that can seat up to four people in a variety of configurations.
 The setup and installation are straightforward, mainly due to the walls being pre-assembled.
 All you need to do is put them together and set up the steam and heating element.
 The steam gets up to 195 degrees Fahrenheit at maximum temperature.

-This sauna does not have an included floor—Almost Heaven Saunas recommends vinyl, concrete, ceramic, laminate, or tile.
-This may limit your locations to set up the sauna or add additional cost to the overall project.
-Since this is already an expensive sauna, you should take into consideration the added cost of flooring, periodic maintenance or replacement, as well as the position of the vent to reduce steam damage to the surrounding area.
+This sauna does not have an included floor—Almost Heaven Saunas recommends using vinyl, concrete, ceramic, laminate, or tile.
+This may limit your locations to set up the sauna or add additional cost to the overall project (if your existing flooring isn't suitable).
+Since this is already an expensive sauna, you should take into consideration the added cost of flooring (if needed), periodic maintenance or replacement, as well as the position of the vent to reduce steam damage to the surrounding area.
+It does come with a lifetime limited warranty and a five-year warranty on the heater to help protect your investment.

 Dimensions: 80 x 80 x 61 inches | Heating Elements: Steam | Extra Features: Two bench seats, LED lighting, glass front